orlicekm/CsharpCourse/Lectures/Lecture06/PITCHME.md

 ---
 ## Decorator
-* **Definition:** *Attach additional responsibilities to an object dynamically, provide a flexible alternative to subclassing for extending functionality*
+* **Definition:** *Attaches additional responsibilities to an object dynamically, provide a flexible alternative to subclassing for extending functionality*
 * **Frequency of use:** *Medium*

 +++